sthysel-freight/labstack/README.md

 In short:

 - install a labstack host, something like a recent pi
-- ansible is used to prep the pi for docker and keep things tight
+- Make use of the optional ansible roles to prep the pi for docker and keep things tight
 - dotfiles to keep the pi environment sane
 - docker-compose is used to maintain the service stack